Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Development of learning skills;

-Formation of social norms and behavior skills in the classroom, school, at home, etc .;
+Formation of social norms and behavioral skills in the classroom, school, home, etc.;

-Formation and goodwill towards the opinion of another person;
+Formation and friendly attitude towards the opinion of another person;

 Formation of communicative competence in communication and cooperation with peers, teachers, strangers in the process of educational, social and other activities;